 - should be supported with an advisory committee of volunteers from across the country, who could provide support, advice, and a buffer for that individual.

 In addition, the group began to organize the website and listserv, organized ways to connect with other Lutheran justice organizations and began working to change ecological practices in the ELCA.
-For more information, full notes from the 2001 Washington, DC meeting are listed here.

 The Caring for Creation Now Consultation was held in Mundelein, Illinois on November 5-7, 2003.
 Sixty persons representing various synods, congregations and interests within the ELCA attended the consultation.
 Eleven Churchwide staff members also were present.